 Mounds can be crawled over safely by babies, can be used to “hide” behind, for sitting or lying on, and can have a wide variety of play items added to them.
 You can also insert or mount other items on our through mounds.
 This can include slides which are installed on the mound, giving added safety as a fall by a child would be from a reduced height.
 Mounds can also be landscaped with plants suitable to your area, including small shade trees, shrubs, and native grasses.

-Natural play spaces invite open ended interactions, spontaneity, risk taking, exploration, discovery and connection with nature.
-Kids will foster an appreciation of the natural environment, develop environmental awareness and provide a platform for ongoing environmental education.
+Natural play spaces invite open-ended interactions, spontaneity, risk-taking, exploration, discovery, and connection with nature.
+Kids will foster an appreciation of the natural environment and develop environmental awareness, as natural play areas provide a platform for ongoing environmental education.

-Aarons Landscaping’s specialists are experts in creating natural playscapes for play areas in Early Learning Centres and we know how important nature play is in developing cognitive, creativity and social skills, increasing wild imaginations, and it has even been said to reduce rates of childhood aggression.
+Aarons Landscaping’s specialists are experts in creating natural playscapes for play areas in Early Learning Centres, and we know how important nature play is in developing cognitive, creative, and social skills, as well as developing imaginations.
+Furthermore, outdoor play has even been said to reduce rates of childhood aggression.

 The experts at Aarons Landscaping can design an outdoor playscape that includes many natural elements.
 We can include elements such as dry creek beds, plants, trees, and shrubs, boulders, stone pathways, raised hills, sandy areas, and much more.
 Let us talk with you about your needs and create a design that will spark your child’s imagination.

 Contact us today to learn more and to get your process started.